paul-thebaud/foscia/website/docs/advanced/implementations/presentation.md

     cache and registry internally.
 -   **Adapter** create the exchange between your actions' built context and your data source.
-As an example, it will _translate_ the context to an HTTP request when using JSON:API or JSON REST implementations.
+As an example, it will _translate_ the context to an HTTP request when using JSON:API or REST implementations.

 Some dependencies have a common implementation through the core and some may have a specific implementation (HTTP, JSON:API, etc.).